DecimalTurn/toml-patch/README.md

 Hopefully, the work done here can go upstream one day if timhall returns, but until then, welcome aboard![^1]

+**What's New in v0.5.0:**
+- **truncateZeroTimeInDates option**: New formatting option to automatically serialize JavaScript Date objects with zero time components (midnight) as date-only values in TOML.

 **What's New in v0.4.0:**
 - **TomlDocument class**: A new document-oriented API for stateful TOML manipulation
 - **TomlFormat class**: A class encapsulating all TOML formatting options